Alessandro1999/BatchNormOnly/README.md

 - checkpoints/, folder used to put model checkpoints;
 - data/, contains the data used for sentiment analysis;
 - images, contains the distributions of the beta and gamma parameters ([BNO] in the filename stands for batch norm only);
-- environment.yml, contains the dependencies needed to run the project.
+- environment.yml, contains the dependencies needed to run the project;
+- report.pdf, the pdf reporting the results obtained.